-C2: Molecular mechanisms of glucocorticoid action during fracture healing after severe trauma
+C2: Cell type specific mechanisms of glucocorticoid action during fracture healing after severe trauma

 PIs: J. Tuckermann, A. Ignatius